baudisgroup/segment-liftover/README.md

 # segment_liftover
 Converting genome coordinates between different genome assemblies is a common task in bioinformatics.
 Services and tools such as UCSC Liftover, NCBI Remap and CrossMap are available to perform such conversion.

-When converting a segment, all tools will break the segment into a few smaller segments, if the segment is not continuous anymore in the new assembly.
-However, in some circumstances such as copy number studies, the integrity of the segment needs to be kept.
+When converting a genomic segment, those remapping tools will break the segment into smaller parts if the segment is not continuous in the new assembly.
+However, in some circumstances such as copy number analyses, where the quantitative representation of a genomic rance takes precedence over base-specific representation, the integrity of a single segment needs to be kept.

-The segment_liftover is a python program that can convert segments between genome assemblies without breaking them apart.
-Furthermore, it also tries to re-convert by approximation when precise conversion fails.
+*segment_liftover* is a Python program that can convert segments between genome assemblies, without breaking them apart.
+Part of th efunctionaliy is based on re-conversion by locus approximation, in instances where a precise conversion of genomic positions fails.

 Key features:
-- convert segments in whole
+- converts contiguous segments
-- do approximate conversion when direct conversion fails
+- performs approximate conversion when direct conversion fails
-- batch process any number of files
+- batch processing of any number of files
 - automatic folder traversal and file discovery
 - detailed logs
-- resume from interruption
+- resuming from interruption
-- work for both segment and probe data
+- suitable for both segment (i.e. start => end) and probe (i.e., single position) data

 ### Program dependency
-The segment_liftover depends on the UCSC Liftover program to work.
-You can find it [here](https://genome-store.ucsc.edu/).
+The segment_liftover depends on the *UCSC Liftover program*, which can be found [here](https://genome-store.ucsc.edu/).
-Please note, Liftover is only free for non-commercial use.
+Please note that the UCSC Liftover is only free for non-commercial use.
 Despite the inconvenience of licensing, Liftover offers some very convenient features:
-- it is a stand-along command-line tool
+- it is a stand-alone command-line tool
 - it can convert assemblies of any species, even between species
-- it runs locally and does not require network
+- it runs locally and does not require network access

-**Important: put the ```liftOver``` in your working direcotry, or use -l to specify its location.**

 ## How to install
 The easies way is to install through pip: